MobMonRob/urdf2casadi/README.md

 This module is implemented in Python, and was intended to explore a CasADi approach to forward kinematics and rigid body dynamics algorithms based on URDFs.
 For a more real-time control applicable alternative, consider the [Pinocchio](https://github.com/stack-of-tasks/pinocchio) library.

 ## Differences to the original codebase
-- function to get inertia data added
+- new function to get inertia data
 - add [patch](https://github.com/wly2014/urdf2casadi/tree/patch_jacobian) to get Jacobian
+- refactoring
+- update dependencies to newer versions

 ## Installation
 With ROS: